10 Reasons the Best VR Controller is No Controller

 What happens in AR doesn’t stay in AR.
 No one will want to walk down the street or through the office with controllers strapped to their wrists, making hand tracking the only viable interface for AR.
 As VR and AR blend together under the broader categories of XR and spatial computing, a single universal interface will need to bridge these various platforms and user experiences.

 Handheld controllers will always be popular accessories for home VR, as long as people want to wield guns or swords.
-But with the rise of mobile platforms, AR, and applications beyond gaming in enterprise, out-of-home entertainment, education and healthcare, the future of VR interaction in the 2020s is literally in your hands.
+But with the rise of mobile platforms, AR, and applications beyond home gaming in enterprise, theme parks, industrial design, and healthcare, the future of VR interaction in the 2020s is literally in your hands.